xpack/web-jekyll/_posts/releases/riscv-none-embed-gcc/2020-10-13-riscv-none-embed-gcc-v8-3-0-2-2-released.md

 - the GDB binary with Python support was built with version 3.7, and require exactly this version in order to run properly;
+  fixed in 8.3.0-2.3 which includes the Python run-time;
+- GDB may issue the following warning, _riscv-none-embed-gdb: warning:
+  Couldn't determine a path for the index cache directory._;
+  it is a known problem, caused when trying to create the cache folder (`$HOME/.cache/gdb` or `$HOME/Library/Caches/gdb`);
 - the archive size got too big for the Windows 32-bit node to handle, and `xpm install` fails with _RangeError: Array buffer allocation failed_.